This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Adaptive equipment

-Since traumatic brain injuries are so complex, it’s difficult for doctors to determine the infant’s prognosis right now.
-Sometimes it take months, and even years, before the long-term outlook can be figured out.
+Since traumatic brain injuries are so complex, it’s difficult for doctors to determine the infant’s prognosis.
+Sometimes it takes months, and even years, before the long-term outlook can be established.

-In general, the prognosis will depend on how severe the brain damage is and how well the child adapts to treatment.
-The more the severe the injury, the longer it will take for the child to recover.
-Yet, if the child develops cerebral palsy, he/she will live the condition for life.
-The good news, however, is that cerebral palsy doesn’t worsen over time, and many children thrive if provided with the proper treatment.
+The prognosis will depend on how severe the brain damage is and how well the child responds to treatment.
+If the child is diagnosed with cerebral palsy, they will live with the condition for life.
+However, the good news is that cerebral palsy doesn’t worsen over time, and many children thrive if provided with the proper treatment.